samueltatapudi-dev/Alerts-Tracker/README.md

 - If emails do not arrive, check application logs for "Email delivery failed" warnings.
 - Verify that firewall rules allow outbound SMTP traffic from your environment.
 - When testing in staging environments, set `APP_BASE_URL` to the public URL so links in emails open the correct page.
+- When you add new user groups, restart the app once so SQLAlchemy can create the tables (or delete `instance/tasks.db` to start fresh in dev).
 - Delete `instance/tasks.db` if you want a fresh database (the schema recreates itself on startup).